xdevplatform/.github/profile/README.md

 ## Keeping in touch

+* Developer Platform support is [available here](https://developer.twitter.com/en/support)
-* For questions related to the Twitter API and developer platform, please use our [developer community forums](https://twittercommunity.com)
+* For discussions and questions on Twitter API and developer platform, please use our [developer community forums](https://twittercommunity.com)
 * You can also follow us on [Twitter](https://twitter.com/twitterdev), on [YouTube](https://www.youtube.com/twitterdev), and on [Twitch](https://www.twitch.tv/twitterdev)